 Who are the key regulators for the upstream oil and gas industry?

-The main regulatory bodies in the oil and gas sector are:
+The main regulatory bodies in the oil and gas sector are :

-- The Ministry in charge of Hydrocarbons;
+– The Ministry in charge of Energy, Oil and Mines;

 - The Directorate of Hydrocarbons;